SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Retail Stores & Retail-Related Facilities

-The climate risk assessment identified potential variables that could affect Walmart’s facilities over the next three decades: flooding and extreme storms, with potential damage to buildings and inventory; and temperature changes, which the modeling suggests could increase heating and cooling costs in two-thirds of Walmart locations by 2030 and 80% of locations by 2050 — underscoring the relevance of Walmart clean energy initiatives and other mitigation and adaptation efforts.
+The climate risk assessment identified potential variables that could affect Walmart’s facilities over the next three decades: flooding and extreme storms, with potential damage to buildings and inventory; and temperature changes, which the modeling suggests could increase heating and cooling costs in two-thirds of Walmart locations by 2030 and 80% of locations by 2050.
+These underscore the relevance of Walmart clean energy initiatives and other mitigation and adaptation efforts.

 Supply Chain

-By 2050, climate change is likely to affect the production, distribution and (in some cases) the viability of food and other consumer products that depend on agriculture.
-We analyzed the potential climate exposure of 25 commodities.
-For the 11 goods that face the highest overall impact from climate change, we assessed three factors: land suitability, farming conditions for animal products and heat stress for people.
-The analysis suggested that some commodities (e.g., coffee, cocoa and cotton) may face significant challenges due to future climate effects, while others (e.g., avocados, animal feed, milk, oranges and rice) may remain largely unaffected.
-Our merchants and global sourcing teams are working with suppliers to implement more sustainable practices that promote resilience, such as cultivating heat resistant crops to prevent future sourcing challenges.
+By 2050, climate change's impact on weather patterns, including increasing the likelihood of heat waves, heavy rainfall, and droughts, is likely to affect the production, distribution, and (in some cases) the viability of food and other consumer products.
+We analyzed the potential climate exposure of 25 commodities relevant to our business.
+For the 11 commodities that face the highest overall impact from climate change, we assessed three factors: land suitability, farming conditions for animal products, and heat stress for people.
+The analysis suggested that some commodities (e.g., coffee, cocoa, and cotton) may face significant challenges due to future climate effects, while others (e.g., avocados, animal feed, milk, oranges, and rice) may remain largely unaffected.
+Our merchants and global sourcing teams are working with suppliers to implement more sustainable practices that promote resilience, such as cultivating heat resistant crops to prevent future sourcing challenges (see Adaptation section below for more information).
 The analysis underscores the relevance of Walmart sustainable commodity initiatives and other initiatives focused on enhancing the resilience of supply chains.

 Communities

-We modeled the potential impact of several climate variables on Walmart U.S. store communities: flooding (from either coastal or riverine sources), extreme wind (e.g., hurricanes) and heat.
-Our analysis suggests that ~50% of communities currently served by Walmart U.S. facilities may face significant, long-term disruption by 2050.
-If these areas become less habitable, people could be forced to relocate — creating challenges to physical, financial, and emotional well-being for our customers and associates, and potentially requiring shifts to our store and eCommerce footprint.
+We modeled the potential impact of several climate variables on Walmart U.S. store communities: flooding (from either coastal or riverine sources), extreme wind (e.g., hurricanes), and heat.
+Our analysis suggests that approximately 50% of communities currently served by Walmart U.S. facilities may face significant, long-term disruption by 2050.
+If these areas become less habitable, people could be forced to relocate—creating challenges to physical, financial, and emotional well-being for our customers and associates, and potentially requiring shifts to our stores and distribution/fulfillment network.
 The financial well-being of a community may deteriorate due to the loss of jobs and homes after a hurricane, and in some vulnerable U.S. counties, there could be an up to 230% increase in household power costs.

-A New York Times analysis found that summer temperatures in cities such as Dallas, Miami and New York can be warmer in poorer neighborhoods than in wealthier ones, where populations are generally whiter.
-Our own analysis also suggests that climate change has the potential to disproportionately impact vulnerable populations, including communities of color.
-We continue to advocate for climate solutions that advance equity.
+Numerous studies also demonstrate how the effects of climate change (e.g., extreme temperatures, poor air quality, increased disaster intensity) disproportionately affect vulnerable communities who may live in areas more prone to such extremes, and/or may have fewer resources to manage the impacts.
+We continue to advocate for climate solutions that can help communities we serve.
 For example, in Florida, we worked with utility companies, advocates and regulators to help negotiate the largest shared solar program in the country, which authorizes nearly 40 megawatts of clean energy for low-income Floridians.

 Examples